isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 **Step 3: Trials/Auditions**

-•	Attend the in-person interview if further shortlisted.
-Only shortlisted applicants will be notified by email to attend the interview.
+•	Attend the in-person interview if further shortlisted. **Only shortlisted applicants will be notified by email to attend the interview**.

 Special Note: